jackmuskopf/terraform-templates/api-gateway-lambda/README.md

  - `terraform init`
  - `terraform apply`

-also, you might add a file `backend.tf` with contents something like:
+also, if you want a remote state, you might add a file `backend.tf` with contents something like:

 ```
 terraform {